Trust4AI/POET/README.md

 This repository is structured as follows:

 -  `docker/.dockerignore`: This file tells Docker which files and directories to ignore when building an image.
--  `docker/.gitignore`: This file is used by Git to exclude files and directories from version control.
 -  `docker/Dockerfile`: This file is a script containing a series of instructions and commands used to build a Docker image.
 -  `docker/docker-compose.yml`: This YAML file allows you to configure application services, networks, and volumes in a single file, facilitating the orchestration of containers.
 -  `docs/openapi/spec.yaml`: This file is used to describe the entire API, including available endpoints, operations on each endpoint, operation parameters, and the structure of the response objects.
 It's written in YAML format following the [OpenAPI Specification](https://spec.openapis.org/oas/latest.html) (OAS).
 -  `docs/postman/collection.json`: This file is a collection of API requests saved in JSON format for use with Postman.
 -  `src/`: This directory contains the source code for the project.
+-  `.gitignore`: This file is used by Git to exclude files and directories from version control.
 -  `requirements.txt`: This file lists the Python libraries required by the project.

 ## Deployment